ganadipa/Tubes2_AzGan/README.md

   ```

-3. Make sure docker is on and type this in cmd
+3. Make sure docker is on and type this in your terminal
 ```
 docker compose up
 ```